kanatea/mountain-biking/README.md

 9. Click on the link that appears in your console upon running `app.py` and it should open `map.html`.
 The website is ready to go! ٩(ˊᗜˋ*)و ♡

 ## Database
-pgAdmin are used for spatial data storage and analysis.
+pgAdmin is used for data storage and analysis.

 **Tables**
 - `strava.trails`: Stores trail information (trail name, distance, elevation gain, trail grade, start and end point, climb category, polylines/trail geometry)